beyarkay/provenance-rs/whitepaper.md

 # Technical Details

-The provenance protocol provides a standardised way of embedding an ED25519 signature into the metadata of various file formats and of verifying that signature against it's public key counterpart.
+The provenance protocol provides a standardised way of embedding an [ED25519](https://en.wikipedia.org/wiki/EdDSA#Ed25519) signature into the metadata of various file formats and of verifying that signature against its public key counterpart.

 The exact method of embedding a signature into a file format's metadata will necessarily depend on the file format.
 Common image file formats (JPEG, PNG)